Which school do you want to support?

 School should be free and mandatory for all kids.
 It's obvious, right?

 Large-scale public education in America began in Massachusetts in the 1850's under the leadership of Horace Mann (pictured).
 Mann developed an organization of over 1,000 compulsory schools modeled on the Prussian system of common schools.

 In 1875 President Ulysses S. Grant campaigned for a constitutional amendment to mandate free public schools and prohibit public funding of religious schools.
 This amendment (known as the Blaine Amendment) failed, but was adopted in most state constitutions.
-The idea of public school began to become part of the fabric of America.
+The idea of free public schools, separate from religious institutions, began to become part of the fabric of America.

 A mere 100 years ago, however, there was still far to go.
 More than a quarter of children in America did not attend school in 1910.
 At the time, even radicals in America viewed tuition-free universal education as a dream.